 On juvenile plants, particularly emerging crops, the disease may also appear as a brown stripe extending from the leaf base to the tip, similar to leaf stripe.

-Diagram of net blotch life cycle courtesy of the AHDB
+Pictures and diagram of net blotch life cycle taken from The encyclopaedia of cereal diseases (2020) AHDB

 The disease can spread on seeds but the main source of inoculum is infected stubble and volunteers, from which rain-splashed spores (conidia) and wind-blown spores (ascospores) are dispersed.